CDSS Community Culture & Safety Toolkit

 This is a policy document (not by-laws), based on community values.

-• Brief overview, with links to a comprehensive guide from an outside consulting firm, and links to examples from a few dance communities.
+• This part of the toolkit provides a brief overview, with links to a comprehensive guide from an outside consulting firm, and links to examples from a few dance communities.

 • Check the CDSS Resource Portal for more resources on community safety and etiquette.